Rudd-O/qubes-vpn/README.md

 in the VPN protocol.

 ![Qubes VPN filtering rules](doc/Qubes VPN filtering rules.png?raw=true "Qubes VPN filtering rules")

+**Security note**: DNS requests from the AppVMs attached to the VPN VM will go strictly to the VPN provider's DNS servers, and never to the DNS servers configured on the Qubes NetVM.
+DNS requests initiated by the VPN VM itself (e.g. requests to resolve the VPN endpoint's address to a set of IPs to connect to) will go strictly to the NetVM attached to the VPN VM, and then to the DNS servers that the NetVM is using.

 ### Updates of template VMs attached to the VPN VM